-The Choux pastry (pâte à choux) got this name because it is like a small cabbage (Bruxelle Cabbage), It contains only butter, water, flour, and eggs.
-The perfect choux pastry has a round shape, and don’t have a big [punched head], it is hollowed from the inside, and slightly crispy from the outside.
+The Choux pastry (pâte à choux) got this name because it is like a small cabbage (Bruxelle Cabbage).
+It contains only butter, water, flour, and eggs.
+The perfect choux pastry has a round shape and doesn’t have a big [punched head], it is hollowed from the inside, and slightly crispy from the outside.

 What You Can Make With Choux Pastry?